zenoss/aws-cli/README.md

     aws s3 sync /project s3://staging.zing.ninja --delete
 ```

-There are also a few helper scripts which can be run as follows:
+There are also a few (one?) helper script(s) which can be run as follows:

 ```
 AWS_ACCESS_KEY_ID="<id>"